top of page

 Chris and Fenella Raymond

 The Raymonds shared their experiences with several different business startups from the somewhat unique perspective of being business as well as life partners.
-Co-founders of Ripple Biosolutions "A Tale of Two Startups" The Raymonds shared their experiences with several different business startups from the somewhat unique perspective of being business as well as life partners.

 Chris Gibson